surabibio/grbl_4axes/README.md

-This is fork of Grbl for OpenPnP from
+This is the very first grbl fork for my Japanese Desktop Mill that was repurposed to do pick and place.
+Was forked from

 GRBL_VERSION "1.1h"